Home

 • Elective courses: all PSIR students take a number of electives from a range of options,

-• Exchange courses: some students who study abroad or on exchange programmes are exempted from courses taken at other institutions or transfer their credits back to METU NCC.
+• Exchange courses: some students who study abroad or on exchange programs are exempted from courses taken at other institutions or transfer their credits back to METU NCC.

-'Irregular' students should consult with their student advisor and exchange students should consult with the programme co-ordinator regarding exemptions, variations to prerequisites, and transfer of credits, or any other individual circumstances.
-Some courses, both core and elective, are provided by programmes other than PSIR.
+'Irregular' students should consult with their student advisor and exchange students should consult with the program co-ordinator regarding exemptions, variations to prerequisites, and transfer of credits, or any other individual circumstances.
+Some courses, both core and elective, are provided by programs other than PSIR.

 Core courses, elective courses and course choice

 • All PSIR credit courses are 3-credit courses.
-(Some courses provided by other programmes are 4 credit courses)
+(Some courses provided by other programs are 4 credit courses)

 • All students must complete all core courses (compulsory).